Not all properties within the Noosa Council area are connected to water and sewerage infrastructure.

 It is the owner of the premises responsibility to take all reasonable steps to ensure that the on-site sewerage treatment facility is kept in good condition.

-More information about onsite waste water disposal can be on found on Department of Housing and Public Works website.
+More information about onsite waste water disposal can be on found on the Department of Housing and Public Works website.

 Domestic Grey-Water Disposal and Re-Use